orix-software/orix-software.github.io/docs/developer_manual/kernel/primitives/xreaddir.md

     rts
 ```

-!!! tip "XREADDIR returns a ptr"
+!!! tip "XREADDIR returns a ptr in A and Y"